robamu-org/rpi-rs-crosscompile/README.md

 Cross-compiling Rust for the Raspberry Pi
 ======

+This is a template repository to cross-compile Rust applications for a Raspberry Pi target more easily.
+I have only found bits and pieces in the Internet on how to properly do this, and this repository is a result of gathering those and packaging them into a template repository.
+I specifically targetted debugging with the command line and with VS Code as those tools are most commonly used in Rust development.

+If you are only interested in remotely running your applications and relying on printouts, LEDs or other means to debug your software, this repository allows to do this more conveniently as well.

 If you have not set up the prerequisites yet, [set them up first](#prerequisites).
 This template project can in principle be adapted to other Embedded Linux boards easily.
 You can tweak the `DEFAULT_*` parameters in the `bld-deploy-remote.py` script and in the